firavoyage/blogging/readme.md

   - it's ok to get yours from "making things happen"
 - reading is active while watching tv is passive
   - all the research says reading a book is good for you.
-  - it reduces stress,promotes comprehension,relieves depression,helps you sleep and may contribute to preventing alzheimer's.
+  - it reduces stress, promotes comprehension, relieves depression, helps you sleep and may contribute to preventing alzheimer's.
   - the act of physically turning a page creates a momentary pause for understanding to sink in.
   - our brains have to work to translate the black squiggles on the page into words and then interpret the meaning and intent of those words.
-  - when a character is described as tall with brown hair,a reader creates her own picture.
+  - when a character is described as tall with brown hair, a reader creates her own picture.
   - tv takes all that good imagination away.
 - stay focused, keep shipping.
   - build early, build always.